flame-engine/play_games/doc/signin.md

  * [Google Cloud Console](https://console.cloud.google.com) is the regular console for anything Google Cloud related (GAE, GCE, IAM, etc, etc).
  * [Firebase Console](https://console.firebase.google.com) is the console for Firebase related stuff, that are slowly being intertwined with GCP stuff.

- Firebase provides a very good generic authentication service, with lots of providers, including GPGS!
-But we will **not** be using that.
-We are going to sign in directly with GPGS, without Firebase.
-You might be using Firebase for other things, though (you most likely are).

  Don't get those mixed up!

 ## Create a GPGS project